-- Soft track — Thanks to the built-in cells beneath the deck, users have claimed that the treadmill feels akin to running on a regular race track (not dirt, but rubber tracks in stadiums).
-For those worried about joint problems (common when running on concrete and other hard surfaces), this is a good option.
+- Soft track — Thanks to the built-in cells beneath the running deck, users have claimed that the treadmill feels akin to running on a regular race track (not dirt, but rubber tracks in stadiums).
+For those worried about joint problems (common when running on concrete and another hard running surface), this is a good option.

 Cons of the Schwinn 870

 Here are some of the complaints users have for the Schwinn 870:

 - HEAVY — The treadmill weighs 240 pounds when shipped, meaning it’s NOT easy for you to move and install on your own.
 If you can’t get the delivery person to help you bring it into your home and set it up, you’ll definitely need help from another person or three.

 - Slipping deck belt –– A number of users have complained of slipping deck belts when they run.
 Customer service representatives have stated that this is due to a lack of lubrication, but lubrication is near-impossible–meaning it doesn’t solve the problem!

 - Requires a lot of space –– While the extra wide and long base makes it easier for long-legged runners to use, it also means the treadmill takes up more space in your home.
 The instructions recommend installing it in a space as large as 85″ wide and 150″ long.
 That’s a lot of space that many people in smaller homes and apartments simply don’t have.